BloatingRoadmap

 Choose the next step by pain pattern, not by one theory

-Situation Best next read Why
+Symptom pattern Best next read Why

-Pain persists despite basics IBS treatment options It covers neuromodulators, IBS-D options, and clinician-guided escalation
+Pain persists despite basics IBS treatment options It covers neuromodulators, IBS-D options, and clinician-guided escalation.

 Bottom Line